chalmers-revere/opendlv-tutorial-kiwi/README.md

 _Getting Started:_

-Now, connect your laptop's webbrowser to the *Raspberry Pi's* IP address, port 8081: http://192.168.8.1:8081.
-As a result, you should see a live stream from your Kiwi's camera and the installed sensors visualized in your webbrowser.
+Now, connect your laptop's web browser to the *Raspberry Pi's* IP address, port 8081: http://192.168.8.1:8081.
+As a result, you should see a live stream from your Kiwi's camera and the installed sensors visualized in your web browser.

 To record the live data, simply click on the record button that should turn red.
 You can stop the recording by pressing that button again.
 To download a recording, click on the folder button next to the record button; a new page is presented that shows the available recording files that reside on Kiwi.
 You can select the file you would like to download by clicking on the button labeled with `.rec`.
 If you want to export the recorded messages a separate `.csv`, simply click on the button with the corresponding label.
 To delete a recording, click on the trash bin and to start a replay, simply click on the replay button.

-### Getting Started 1.2: Controlling Kiwi using your webbrowser
+### Getting Started 1.2: Controlling Kiwi using your web browser

-The second tutorial is start an additional microservice to control Kiwi with your webbrowser.
+The second tutorial is start an additional microservice to control Kiwi with your web browser.
 For this tutorial, we run all microservices from *Tutorial 1.1* and add the following microservice on *BeagleBone Blue*:

 * [opendlv-device-kiwi-prugw](https://github.com/chalmers-revere/opendlv-device-kiwi-prugw) - interfacing with Kiwi's motor and servo